Accelerating Release Velocity Through API-First Testing Transformation

 • Maintenance excellence through a reduction of more than 60 percent in test maintenance overhead, driven by stable API tests resilient to UI changes.

-After: Resilient API-first validation
+Brittle UI-based Selenium Resilient API-first validation

-Before: Duplicated functional and performance
+Duplicated functional and performance suites Unified, reusable scenarios

-After: More than 60 percent lower overhead
+High overhead from UI fragility More than 60 percent lower maintenance overhead

-After: Immediate feedback and faster cadence
+Slow, delayed releases Immediate feedback and faster cadence

 Technology Stack